ansible/ansible/docs/docsite/rst/dev_guide/platforms/aws_guidelines.rst

 Converts a boto3 tag list to an Ansible dict.
 Boto3 returns tags as a list of dicts containing keys called 'Key' and 'Value' by default.
 This key names can be overridden when calling the function.
-For example, if you have already camel_cased your list of tags you may want to pass lowercase key names instead i.e. 'key' and 'value'.
+For example, if you have already camel_cased your list of tags you may want to pass lowercase key names instead, in other words, 'key' and 'value'.

 This function converts the list in to a single dict where the dict key is the tag key and the dict value is the tag value.